 The Acupuncture & Integrative Medicine College-Berkeley formerly known as Meiji College of Oriental Medicine (MCOM) was established in San Francisco in 1990 by the Meiji School of Oriental Medicine in Japan and its alumni.
 The first class was enrolled in September of 1991.
 In January 1999, the school relocated to Berkeley in order to provide its students with a higher quality facility and a better educational environment.
 In 2002, Dr. Shuji Goto assumed an appointment as a chairman of the board for the MCOM.
 In April 2003 the name of the school was changed to Acupuncture and Integrative Medicine College, Berkeley (AIMC Berkeley) and new management has started under the new chairman’s leadership.
 Through the introduction of curriculum of Japanese Acupuncture and Kampo Medicine, the goals were set to take a leadership role for further development of Asian Medicine in the US.
 These efforts were also aimed to bring synergy effects on Acupuncture and Kampo Medicine in Japan for further spread and development of Japanese Traditional Medicine.
 It was accredited by ACAOM under its new name in May 2004.

 Today AIMC continues to develop its programs and professional affiliations.
-In January 2017 we launched a new MSOM that improved the curriculum and streamlined the program so that it could be completed in 10 terms, or a little over 3 years.
-We have also developed a First Professional Doctorate degree that will be launched in Fall 2018.
+In 2017 we launched a new MSOM that improved the curriculum and streamlined the program so that it could be completed in 10 terms, or a little over 3 years.
+We have recently developed a First Professional Doctorate degree that launched in 2019.

 “AIMC Berkeley prides itself on our accomplished faculty, our inclusive student community, and our integrated approach to medicine.”